Developer Security Toolkit

 Software developers, whether programmers, testers, designers or product managers, typically make hundreds of decisions every day.
 Very few of those decisions have security implications.
-So, it is vital to help developers spot security-relevant decisions as they are encountered, to develop their sense of when security is needed and why: to sensitise them to security.
+It is vital that developers spot security-relevant decisions as they are encountered, and have a clear sense of when security is needed for different kinds of development tasks.

-Based on ground-breaking research by the Motivating Jenny project, we offer here four packages, all designed to help sensitise development teams towards security issues in their workplace.
-Each has simple and complete instructions for you to use.
-Click to learn more and download the materials for each, or read on or explore our tweets to find out more.
+Based on our research, the Motivating Jenny project has designed a toolkit to help sensitise development teams toward security issues in the workplace.
+Each package has simple and complete instructions for you to use.
+Click each card below to download materials, and follow us to find out more.

 Developers like to solve problems.
 When they identify a security problem in their environment, most developers will actively try to solve it, whether by drawing attention to a security impact in a product management meeting, by using secure functions and constructs while coding, by thinking up tests of security, or by consulting an expert.
 The vital step, therefore, is to help team members develop their sense of when security activity is needed and why: to sensitise them to security.